GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 <p align="center"><b>Figure 7: Federation Assurance Level Decision Tree</b></p>

 {% include alert-info.html heading="Key Point" content="The results of a DIRA do not change established credential processes.
-The results inpact the various credentials at a level can be used (e.g., if a DIRA arrives at IAL2, this allows the use of IAL2 but does not change the requirement of downgrading an IAL3 process to an IAL2 process)." %}
+The results impact the various credentials at a level can be used (e.g., if a DIRA arrives at IAL2, this allows the use of IAL2 but does not change the requirement of downgrading an IAL3 process to an IAL2 process)." %}

 ## Step 3.
 Determine Steps to Meet Assurance Levels